papr8ka/-lwjgl-basics-wiki/ShaderProgram-Utility.md

 4. Attach the vertex and shader objects to our program with `glAttachShader`.
 5. If we are targeting 2.1, here is where we would bind any attribute locations manually.
 For example, we would bind the Position attribute to index 0.
 For this we use `glBindAttribLocation`.
 If we are targeting newer versions of GLSL, we can skip this step.
 6. We then link the program with `glLinkProgram`.
 7. If the program succeeded in compiling, we can now detach and delete the vertex and fragment shader objects as they are no longer needed -- using `glDetachShader` and `glDeleteShader`, respectively.
+These are only flags for OpenGL, and the objects will be deleted when they are no longer associated with any rendering states.

 You can see the entire process for that here:
 ```java